Paul Pogba: 2018 World Cup victory

 On 17 May 2018, Pogba was named in the France squad for the 2018 FIFA World Cup in Russia.
 On 16 June 2018, he took the shot that deflected off Aziz Behich and resulted in the winning goal in France's 2–1 win over Australia in their opening match at the tournament.
 The goal was initially awarded to Pogba, but the following day FIFA re-awarded it as an own goal to Behich.

-In the 59th minute of the 2018 FIFA World Cup Final, Pogba extended France's lead over Croatia to 3–1 with a strike from the edge of the penalty area after his initial shot had been blocked.
+In the 59th minute of the 2018 FIFA World Cup final, Pogba extended France's lead over Croatia to 3–1 with a strike from the edge of the penalty area after his initial shot had been blocked.
 France eventually won the World Cup by a score of 4–2.

-Euro 2020
+Euro 2020 and beyond

 On 23 June 2021, in France's final group match of UEFA Euro 2020 against Portugal, Pogba assisted Karim Benzema's second goal in a 2–2 draw, which saw them top their group.
 He later scored with a bending 25-yard strike in the round-of-16 match against Switzerland, where France were knocked out of the tournament on penalties after a 3–3 draw.

-2022 World Cup

-Pogba was ruled out of the 2022 FIFA World Cup following knee surgery.
+Pogba was ruled out of the 2022 FIFA World Cup in Qatar following knee surgery.